mainmatter/mainmatter.com/_posts/2013-06-15-authentication-in-emberjs.md

 ---
-title: "Authentication in ember.js"
+title: 'Authentication in ember.js'
-author: "Marco Otte-Witte"
+author: 'Marco Otte-Witte'
 github: marcoow
 twitter: marcoow
-bio: "Founding Director of simplabs, author of Ember Simple Auth"
+bio: 'Founding Director of simplabs, author of Ember Simple Auth'
 topic: ember
-description: "Marco Otte-Witte describes an approach for implementing a session mechanism, authentication and authorization in Ember.js applications."
+description: 'Marco Otte-Witte describes an approach for implementing a session mechanism, authentication and authorization in Ember.js applications.'
 ---

 **Update:**_I released an Ember.js plugin that makes it very easy to implement an authentication system as described in this post: [Ember.SimpleAuth](/blog/2013/10/09/embersimpleauth)._

 **Update:** _After I wrote this I found out that it’s actually not the best approach to implement authentication in Ember.js… There are some things missing and some other things can be done in a much simpler way.
-[I wrote a summary of the (better) authentication mechanism we moved to.](/blog/2013/08/08/better-authentication-in-emberjs "(better) authnetication with ember.js")_
+[I wrote a summary of the (better) authentication mechanism we moved to.](/blog/2013/08/08/better-authentication-in-emberjs '(better) authnetication with ember.js')_

 _I’m using the latest (as of mid June 2013) [ember](https://github.com/emberjs/ember.js)/[ember-data](https://github.com/emberjs/data)/[handlebars](https://github.com/wycats/handlebars.js) code directly from the respective github repositories in this example._